 Christiane Baumgartner’s work deals with the convergence of speed and standstill.
 Her choosen format is monumental monochrome woodcut taken from her own video stills.
 She combines the earliest and the latest reproduction processes: woodcut and video.
 Speed and the passage of time are recurring themes throughout her work.
 The notion of ‘time’ is also embodied in her artistic process, which involves the lengthy and painstaking medium of handmade woodcut, with all its inaccuracies and mistakes. (cf. artist’s statement)

-askeletonofhabit asked: WHY ARE YOU ON TUMBLR BUT NOT FACEBOOK?
+askeletonofhabit said: WHY ARE YOU ON TUMBLR BUT NOT FACEBOOK?
 I mean WHO DOES THAT, I NEED YOU TO CHECK MY COURSEWORK FOR FAILSTAKES GET ON FACEBOOOOOOOOOOOOOK!!!!!!!!

 Cara mia, chill Bill.
 Just email it to me, kay?
 This counts as abuse, sponger.